xav32290/docs/content/en/docs/node/thresholds/index.md

 {{< /field-def >}}

 {{< field-def "Target" >}}
-The target node to measure the latency to.
-Each node will measure the latency to the target node.
+For latency, target node to measure the latency to.
+For bandwidth measurements, the interface to measure the bandwidth on.
 {{< /field-def >}}